 The Long Range Transportation Plan (LRTP) is developed to guide future transportation investments in Miami-Dade County.
-The plan assesses socioeconomic data, community demographics, and transportation trends to predict the county's transportation needs for the next twenty years.
+The plan assesses socioeconomic data, community demographics, and transportation trends to predict the county's transportation needs for a minimum of twenty years.
 The plan contains a list of reasonably feasible surface transportation projects contemplated for construction within the plan period.
 Each LRTP has a project cycle that lasts five years.
-Following is a list of suggested outreach strategies to develop the LRTP and maintain a proactive public outreach program:
+Following is a chart of activities to develop the LRTP and maintain a proactive public outreach program: